KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Localization-Article.md

 This lets KeyboardKit create a fully localized ``KeyboardView`` for every locale, with no additional code needed.
 You can customize any part for any locale at any time, whenever needed.

-After setting up KeyboardKit Pro with your license key, as described in the <doc:Getting-Started> article, you can just change the ``KeyboardContext/locale`` to automatically update the keyboard view for any locale in your license.
+After setting up KeyboardKit Pro with your license key, as described in the <doc:Getting-Started-Article> article, you can just change the ``KeyboardContext/locale`` to automatically update the keyboard view for any locale in your license.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro